Dadido3/go-typst/README.md

 > [!NOTE]
 > Make sure to follow the Typst license requirements when you pack and distribute the Typst executable with your software.

-### Docker
+### Official Docker image

-To use the official Typst docker image ensure that you have a working Docker installation.
+To use the official Typst Docker image ensure that you have a working Docker installation.

-This module will automatically pull and run a Docker container with the latest supported Typst image.
+`go-typst` will automatically pull and run a Docker container with the latest supported Typst image.
 The basic usage pattern is similar to the CLI variant:

 ```go